FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 logging.basicConfig(level=logging.INFO, stream=sys.stdout)
 ```

-### 7. Document your analysis
+### 6. Document your analysis

 A really old programmer's joke goes like "When I wrote this code, only God and I understood what it did.
 Now... only God knows."
 The same goes for an analysis or creating a predictive model.
 Therefore your future self will be very thankful for documentation of your code and even some general information about goals and context.
 Notebooks allow you to use [Markdown syntax] to annotate your analysis and you should make plenty use of it.
 Even mathematical expressions can be embedded using the `$...$` notation.
 More general information about the whole project can be put into `README.rst` which was also created by PyScaffold.
 This file will also be used as long description when the package is built and thus be displayed by an artefact store like [PyPI] or [devpi].
 Also GitHub and GitLab will display `README.rst` and thus provide a good entry point into your project.
+If you are more into the [Markdown syntax] and thus rather want a `README.md`, you can install the [pyscaffoldext-markdown] extension for PyScaffold which adds a `--markdown` flag to PyScaffold's `putup` command.

 The actual source code in your package should be documented using docstrings which brings us to a famous joke of Andrew Tanenbaum "The nice thing about standards is that you have so many to choose from".
 The three most common docstring standards for Python are the default [Sphinx RestructuredText], [Numpy and Google style] which are all supported by PyCharm.
 Personally I like the Google style the most but tastes are different and more important is to be consistent after you have picked one.
-In case you have lots of documentation which would blow the scope of a single `README.rst`, maybe you came up with a new ML algorithms and want to document the concept behind it, you should take a look at [Sphinx].
+In case you have lots of documentation which would blow the scope of a single readme file, maybe you came up with a new ML algorithms and want to document the concept behind it, you should take a look at [Sphinx].
 Our project setup already includes a `docs` folder with an `index.rst` as a starting point and new pages can be easily added.
 After you have installed Sphinx you can build your documentation as HTML pages:
 ```commandline
 conda install spinx
 python setup.py docs
 ```
 It's also possible to create a nice PDF and even serve your documentation as a web page using [ReadTheDocs].

-### 8. State your dependencies for reproducibility
+### 7. State your dependencies for reproducibility

 Python and its ecosystem evolve steady and quick, thus things that worked today might break tomorrow after a version of one of your dependencies changed.
 If you consider yourself a data *scientist*, you should always guarantee **reproducibility** of whatever you do since it's the most fundamental pillar of any real science.
 Reproducibility means that given the same data and code your future you and of course others should be able to run your analysis or model receiving the same results.
 To achieve this technically we need to record all dependencies and their versions.
 Using `conda` we can do this with our `boston_housing` project as:
 ```commandline